citusdata/test-automation/README.md

 ./connect.sh

 # run fab command in coordinator in a detachable session
+#
+# Note that in addition to run.valgrind:check-multi-vg, run.valgrind:check-multi-1-vg and
+# run.valgrind:check-columnar-vg are also available, where:
+#   run.valgrind:check-multi-vg runs "make check-multi-vg"
+#   run.valgrind:check-multi-1-vg runs "make check-multi-1-vg"
+#   run.valgrind:check-columnar-vg runs "make check-columnar-vg"
-tmux new -d "fab use.postgres:12.3 use.enterprise:enterprise-master run.valgrind"
+tmux new -d "fab use.postgres:12.3 use.enterprise:enterprise-master run.valgrind:check-multi-vg"

 # simply exit from coordinator after detaching